The cost is limited; the value, unlimited.

 Child goes to college.

-Before long, you’ll be hitting up your 529 account which you hope grows to cover the inflated tuitions of the future.
+Before long, you’ll be hitting up your 529 plan which you hope grows to cover the inflated tuitions of the future.
 Say bye to your kid (for now) but hello to the biggest expenses of your child’s lives.
 You’re probably going to foot all, if not most of it but if you’re smart, you’ll encourage your kid to step up and help.

 Image Credit: The photoshopped baby photos you see here can be found everywhere in the internet so I’m not really sure whom I should credit for them.
 If you know who the original source of these images are, please let me know so I can give them due credit.
 Thank you!